 How do I find a good online psychologist?

 Finding a good online psychologist is very similar to finding a good in-person psychologist.
-We have a really thorough article dedicated to how to find a good psychologist that you can read here.
+We have a really thorough article dedicated to how to find a good quality online psychologist that you can read here.

 In short though, you want to keep in mind the following points: